-At the start of some articles we sometimes indicate that the article is relevant depending on whether you are using tasks or legacy courses.
+At the start of some articles, we sometimes indicate that the article is relevant depending on whether you are using tasks or legacy courses.
 There may be two versions of the article and to make sure you get the right information you need to know if you are working with a legacy or task course.
-For many of our articles it won't matter so unless you see a specific reference at the top read on.
+For many of our articles, it won't matter so unless you see a specific reference at the top you can continue to read on.

 What's the difference between legacy and tasks?

-Legacy courses also have also auto-marked quizzes which need to be created by with a spreadsheet which you can read more about here.
+Legacy courses also have auto-marked quizzes which need to be created with a spreadsheet.

-There are also four types of non-assessed activity types currently available for legacy courses.
+There are also four types of non-assessed activity types used in legacy courses.
 They are multiple choice, open response, fill in the blanks (cloze) and submit task activities.
-You can read further detail about activities here in our article How to create an activity.

-In legacy courses you will generally see an Assessment button on the side navigation menu.
-Where legacy courses have no assessment the absence of a Tasks button is another indicator that you are in a legacy course.
+In legacy courses you will generally see an Assessment button on the side navigation menu (unless there are no assessments).
+Tasks courses have a Tasks button instead.